 - (i) 100% to all partners in proportion to their respective capital contributions until the cumulative amount distributed equals the sum of the cost basis of all realized investments plus the cumulative amount of any write downs of portfolio securities not theretofore distributed to such partners and the cumulative amount of operating expenses paid by Capital Point Partners II, L.P. allocated to realized investments in which such partner participated and not theretofore distributed. - (ii) 100% to all partners in proportion to their respective capital contributions until the cumulative amount distributed to each respective partner equals the unpaid priority return then applicable to such respective partner. - (iii) From Inception to December 31, 2012, if distributable cash results from a realized investment, 100% shall be distributed to the Carry Partner until the Carry Partner has received, in its capacity as the Carry Partner, an amount equal to 20% of the total amount distributed for realized investments, current income and unpaid priority return; if the distributable cash results from current income, 80% will be distributed to the Carry Partner and 20% to all partners in proportion to their respective capital contributions with respect to such current income until the Carry Partner shall have received in its capacity as the Carry Partner an amount equal to 20% of the total amount distributed for realized investment, current income and unpaid priority return.
-Beginning January 1, 2013, if distributable cash results from a realized investment, 100% shall be distributed to the Carry Partner until the Carry Partner has received, in its capacity as the Carry Partner, an amount equal to 16% of the total amount distributed for realized investments, current income and unpaid priority return; if the distributable cash results from current income, 84% will be distributed to the Carry Partner and 16% to all partners in proportion to their respective capital contributions with respect to such current income until the Carry Partner shall have received in its capacity as the Carry Partner an amount equal to 16% of the total amount distributed for realized investment, current income and unpaid priority return.
+Beginning January 1, 2013, if distributable cash results from a realized investment, 100% shall be distributed to the Carry Partner until the Carry Partner has received, in its capacity as the Carry Partner, an amount equal to 16% of the total amount distributed for realized investments, current income and unpaid priority return; if the distributable cash results from current income, 84% will be distributed to the Carry Partner and 16% to all partners in proportion to their respective capital contributions with respect to such current income until the Carry Partner shall have received in its capacity as the Carry Partner and 16% to all partners in proportion to their respective capital contributions with respect to such current income until the Carry Partner shall have received in its capacity as the Carry Partner and 16% of the total amount distributed for realized investment, current income and unpaid priority return. - (iv) Thereafter from Inception to December 31, 2012, 80% to all partners (to be apportioned among them pro rata in accordance with their respective capital contribution with respect to such realized investment or current income), and 20% to the Carry Partner.
+Beginning January 1, 2013, 84% to all partners (to be apportioned among them pro rata in accordance with their respective capital contribution with respect to such realized investment or current income), and 16% to the Carry Partner.